Kronuz/ColorHighlight/README.md

 # 🎨 Color Highlight

 Show color codes (like "#ffffff", 0xffffff "rgb(255, 255, 255)", "white",
-hsl(0, 0%, 100%), etc.) with their real color as the background and gutter icons.
+hsl(0, 0%, 100%), etc.) with their real color as the background and/or gutter icons.

 ![Description](screenshots/screenshot.gif?raw=true)